 - Following hashtags that are not consistent with your brand or core values.

-- Going off topic while using a hashtag.
+- Going off-topic.
 Don’t get sidetracked into personal discussions that have nothing to do with the hashtag while still using it!

 - Not tracking your hashtags.
 Use a social media management tool or set-up an alert with Google Alerts or Talkwalker Alerts.